-The Trust also receives income from commissioners under Commissioning for Quality Innovation (CQUIN).
-Delivery under this scheme is part of how care is provided to patients.
-As such CQUIN is not considered distinct performance obligations in their own right; instead it forms part of the transaction price for performance obligations under the overall contract with the commissioner.
-In 2022/23 payment under this scheme is included in fixed payments from commissioners based on assumed achievement of criteria.
-Adjustments for actual performance are made through the variable element of the contract payments.
+The Trust also receives income from commissioners under Commissioning for Quality Innovation (CQUIN) and Best Practice Tariff (BPT) schemes.
+Delivery under these schemes is part of how care is provided to patients.
+As such CQUIN and BPT payments are not considered distinct performance obligations in their own right; instead they form part of the transaction price for performance obligations under the overall contract with the commissioner and accounted for as variable consideration under IFRS 15.
+Payment for CQUIN and BPT on non-elective services is included in the fixed element of API contracts with adjustments for actual achievement being made at the end of the year.
+BPT earned on elective activity is included in the variable element of API contracts and paid in line with actual activity performed.